kuvivek/drivingTheoryInGermany/README.md

 ❌ 400 m
 ❌ 200 m
 **Comment**: As a rule of thumb, the overtaking distance is around 400 m if the car is 5 m long and the truck is 12 m long.
-When overtaking, any obstruction of oncoming traffic must be ruled out ❌the clear distance must therefore be at
+When overtaking, any obstruction of oncoming traffic must be ruled out - the clear distance must therefore be at
-least twice as long as the overtaking distance ❌i.e. the crest of the road must be at least 800 m away.
+least twice as long as the overtaking distance - i.e. the crest of the road must be at least 800 m away.

 333.You want to overtake a truck with a trailer.
 What must you be aware of when doing so?
 ✅ The necessary overtaking distance is significantly increased due to the trailer
 ✅ The external bodywork of the truck-trailer combination may conceal vehicles ahead
 ❌ You may only pull out to overtake once you are directly behind the truck-trailer combination
-**Comment**: Overtaking is one of the most dangerous driving maneuvers if you have to drive into the traffic space of oncoming traffic.
+**Comment**: Overtaking is one of the most dangerous driving maneuvers if you have to drive into the traffic space of oncoming
+traffic.
 The length of the overtaking distance depends not only on the speed and length of the vehicle being overtaken.
-I must also be aware
+I must
-that the outline of the vehicle in front of me may obscure the vehicles in front.
+also be aware that the outline of the vehicle in front of me may obscure the vehicles in front.

 334. You want to overtake.
 What should you do?
 I overtake